ehansis/til/pages/weighted_percentile_rank.md

 * ``p >= 90``: very large

 You can of course pick other labels and thresholds, this just illustrates the original task of applying a benchmarking label to an entity.
-Here we would say that Heidelberg is 'very large'.
+According to the above definition, we would say that Heidelberg is 'very large'.

-Here are the results for a few example cities:
+Here are the results for a few more example places:
 ```text
 Berlin      : population =  3426354, n-th largest =      1, percentile rank =  100.000
 Hamburg     : population =  1739117, n-th largest =      2, percentile rank =   99.992